Skip to content

 Every customer, top to bottom, on one page.

 The hub is built around the customer account, not the data source.
-Tickets, alerts, devices, backups, contracts, invoices, M365 posture, communications, and an internal notes surface render as tabs on one page, each populated from whichever connectors that customer happens to be wired to.
-Replies, acknowledgements, and ticket creations are inline actions that write back to the source system through an audited connector — every action carries the operator, the target, and the payload into the append-only audit log.
+Tickets, alerts, devices, backups, contracts, invoices, and an internal notes surface render as tabs on one page, each populated from whichever connectors that customer happens to be wired to.
+The M365 integration tab surfaces Intune compliance, Secure Score with a 30-day sparkline, Conditional Access policy coverage, and privileged-account MFA posture — not a one-liner, but a real per-customer security review in four panels.
+Pax8 seat adjustments and quote creation are inline actions in the licensing tab.
+Every write-back carries the operator, the target, and the full payload into the append-only audit log.

 Two · Cross-tool rules